wcornwell/FloweringPlantsLabManual/3_weekly_prac.md

 into three treatment groups and recorded their average mass.

-1. Control seeds are simply seeds collected from their natural habitat (my neighbour’s garden) – average seed mass for these seeds is 0.0003 g
+1. Control seeds are simply seeds collected from their natural habitat (my neighbours garden)  average seed mass for these seeds is 0.0003 g

-2. Large seeds are seeds experimentally coated with a layer of glue – average seed mass for these seeds is 0.00045 g.
-Please note, I don’t have many of these seeds (treating them was very difficult), so don’t loose them.
+2. Large seeds are seeds experimentally coated with a layer of glue average seed mass for these seeds is 0.00045 g.
+Please note, I dont have many of these seeds (treating them was very difficult), so dont loose them.

-3. Small seeds are seeds with the bottom portion removed – average seed mass for these seeds is 0.00025 g.
+3. Small seeds are seeds with the bottom portion removed  average seed mass for these seeds is 0.00025 g.

 Tubes have been constructed in the back of the lab.
-The tubes can be used to measure the rate seeds differing in mass fall without being influenced by ambient air currents – they are 1m tall.
+The tubes can be used to measure the rate seeds differing in mass fall without being influenced by ambient air currents  they are 1m tall.
 Drop seeds of each mass into the tube and record how fast they fall.
 Convert this to a value for rate of descent (m/sec).
 Record your data in the table and graph at the front of the lab.